A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Theoretical Models and Exact Relations

 \subsection{Compressible MHD model}

-The three dimensional (3D) CMHD model is given by the mass continuity equation, the momentum equation for the velocity field in which the Lorentz force is included, the induction equation for the magnetic field $\mathbf{B}$ and the differential Gauss's law (solenoidal condition $\boldsymbol\nabla\cdot{\bf B}=0$) .
+In the present work, we used the 3D CMHD model given by the mass continuity equation, the momentum equation for the velocity field $\mathbf{u}$, the induction equation for the magnetic field $\mathbf{B}$ and the differential Gauss's law (solenoidal condition $\boldsymbol\nabla\cdot{\bf B}=0$).
 These equations can be written as \citep{M1987},

 where ${\bf u}$ is the velocity field (assuming a zeroth background flow speed) and ${\bf u}_A={\bf B}/\sqrt{4\pi\rho}$ is the compressible Alfvén velocity with $\mathbf{B}$ the total magnetic field and $\rho$ the mass density.
 Note that, the time dependence enters through ${\bf u},~{\bf B}$ and $\rho$.
 In addition, $P$ is the scalar isotropic pressure and $P_M = \rho u_A^2/2$ is the magnetic pressure.
-In the present work, we use two different equations of state which allow us to close the hierarchy of the fluid equation (so there is no need of an energy equation): the isothermal case, i.e., $P=C_s^2\rho$, where $C_s$ is constant sound speed and the polytropic case, i.e., $P=C_s\rho^{\gamma}$, $\gamma=5/3$ is the polytropic index and $C_s$ is the variable sound speed.
+In the present work, we use two different equations of state which allow us to close the hierarchy of the fluid equation (so there is no need of an energy equation): the isothermal case $P=C^2_{s} \rho$, where $C_{s}$ is the (constant) sound speed and the polytropic case $\gamma P=C_s\rho$, where $\gamma=5/3$ is the ratio of the heat capacity at constant pressure to heat capacity at constant volume and $C_s$ is the (variable) sound speed.
+For a detailed discussion about the two equation of state see Section 2.1 in \citet{S2021}.
 Finally, ${\bf f}_{k,m}$ are the respectively mechanical and the curl of the electromotive large-scale forcing, and ${\bf d}_{k,m}$ are respectively the small-scale kinetic and magnetic dissipation terms.